Joana Quaye’s Alleged Cousin Accuses Delay of Blocking Her Side After RNAQ Interview

 She added that the intention was to ensure that the public could hear both sides, especially if the system was not working in her favour.

-The alleged cousin indicated that contact was made with Delay in March 2025.
+Abena indicated that contact was made with Delay back in March 2025.
 According to her, Delay initially responded, explaining that the timing was not ideal due to ongoing public attention surrounding RNAQ’s birthday.

 Watch the full interview with Joana Quaye's cousin in the YouTube post below.

-She further stated that Delay proposed a sequence where she would first engage with Joana, then interview RNAQ, and later return to interview Joana.
+She further stated that Delay proposed a sequence where she would first engage with Joana privately, then interview RNAQ, and later return to interview Joana.

 However, she claimed that after Delay obtained RNAQ’s contact details, communication ceased, and subsequent calls were not returned.
-The situation, she said, became more concerning when Delay later conducted an interview with RNAQ in April 2026 without featuring Joana.
+The situation, she said, became more concerning when Delay later conducted an interview with RNAQ in April 2026.

-Abena also argued that several claims made during the interview were inaccurate and that their main objective had been to secure an opportunity to respond.
+Abena also argued that several claims made during the interview were inaccurate and that their main objective was to make him look good in the public's eyes.

 Read also